The Cost of Stockouts.

 Many CPG industry vets might just chalk out-of-stocks up as a cost of doing business.
 But 70-90% of stockouts happen due to defective shelf replenishment practices, meaning they’re almost certainly avoidable.

 Retail stores and their supply chain partners are guilty of using out-of-date practices to manage inventory, frequently leading shoppers to go to other stores or purchase substitute products.
-No one wins.
+No one wins (Learn about our Retail Execution Tools & Solutions).

 Here’s how it happens